rjmccabe3701/linux_tracing_sandbox/src/test_bpf/README.md

 By running the ``add_tailcall.exe`` utility you will see (from cat-ting ``/sys/kernel/tracing/trace_pipe``) [this](tailcall_kern.c) method is now called.

-This simple example doesn't illustrate the power of this technique; I imaging it's very useful if you want to attach dynamic eBPF programs to a qdisc filter:
+This simple example doesn't illustrate the power of this technique; I imagine it's very useful if you want to attach dynamic eBPF programs to a qdisc filter:

 ```
 tc filter ... bpf <TrampolineBpfMethod> ...